1. Purpose and Goals of the AKA Convention:

-3.4 – A “late fee” will be added for those submitted within 7 days of the convention or at the door.
+3.4 – A late fee will be added for registrations which are submitted within 7 (seven) days of the convention or at the door.
 Deadlines will be based on the postmark of the registration or the email date of electronic registrations.

 3.5 – Dates relating to invitations to participate in Grand National competitions are the responsibility of the relevant competition committee.
 Competitors are still subject to the same fee structure as other attendees regardless of when the invitation is received.

 4.2 – Attendees are encouraged to participate in the entire convention.
-However, AKA recognizes that not all members can attend for an entire week and will offer “day passes” which allows participation in a single day’s activities and events.
-The fee for a Day Pass shall be based on 1/2 of the total registration fee, exclusive of the cost of banquet meals which are not included as part of a Day Pass.
-Day Pass registrants wishing to attend a banquet may purchase a separate banquet ticket.
+However, the AKA recognizes that not all members are able to attend for an entire week and will offer a Day Pass.
+This option allows for participation in a single day’s activities and events.
+The fee for a Day Pass shall be suggested by the Convention Committee and approved by the AKA BOD.
+Banquet meals are not included as part of a Day Pass, although Day Pass registrants wishing to attend a banquet may purchase a banquet tickets separately.
 Day Pass registrants are not eligible for Grand National Competitions.

-4.3 – AKA welcomes children to attend the convention.
-A 20% discount on registration will be provided to members under the age of 15 who are not participating in Grand National Competitions.
+4.3 – The AKA welcomes children to attend the convention.
+A 20% discount on registration will be provided to members under the age of 12, including those who register for in order to enter competition.

-4.4 – The convention budget and fee structure is based on utilizing participants as volunteers to fulfill convention tasks, for this reason compensation or discounts on registration fees or membership fees will not be provided to participants in return for their contributions to the convention.
-The association does realize some tasks take more effort and we thank those participants who go that extra mile.
+4.4 – The convention budget and fee structure is based on utilizing participants as volunteers to fulfill various convention tasks.
+For this reason, compensation or discounts on registration fees or on membership fees will not be provided to participants in return for their voluntary contributions to the convention.
+The association does realize that some of the required tasks take more time or effort, and the association recognizes those participants involvement.

-4.5 – As a special incentive to overseas guests who face additional expenses to attend, the Association will provide a one year basic membership at no charge or a one-year extension of a current membership.
-“Overseas” in this case, does not apply to registrants from North America.
-[B-93-04 / B-97-10]
+4.5 – The AKA is a non-profit association.
+As a special incentive to attend, overseas guests who face additional expenses will receive a 10 percent (10%) discount towards registration fees.
+This discount does not apply to registrants from North America.

-4.6 – Reasonable travel, lodging and registration fees for the President, XD [E-84-19], Kiting Editor [B-91-13] and Convention Manager [contractual] for the convention will be covered by the AKA.
-The BOD will define “Reasonable”.
+4.6 – Reasonable travel, lodging and registration fees for the President, Executive Director, Kiting Editor and the Convention Manager for the convention will be covered by the AKA.
+The AKA BOD will define “reasonable”.

-4.7 – Workshop presenters of “make and take” style workshops may collect a supplies fee from workshop participants provided the fee is published in the on-site program for the workshop and is no more than necessary to cover the actual cost of the supplies the participants will be using.
-The presenter will be required to provide proof the fee is no more than is necessary to cover the supplies for the workshop to the workshop coordinator by July 1st.
-No more than 20% of the workshops at a convention may have a supplies fee.
+4.7 – Workshop presenters of “make and take” style workshops may collect a supplies fee from workshop participants provided that the fee is published in the on-site program for the workshop and is no more than necessary to cover the actual cost of the supplies that the participants will use.
+The presenter may be required to provide proof that the supplies fee is no more than is necessary to cover the supplies needed for that workshop.
+No more than 20% of the workshops offered at a convention may have an added supplies fee.

-4.8 – Guest speakers, providing a presentation deemed to be beneficial to convention attendees, may be compensated for reasonable travel and lodging expenses related to their presentation as determined by the Board and to be included in the convention budget.
+4.8 – Guest speakers, providing a presentation deemed to be beneficial to convention attendees, may be compensated for reasonable travel and lodging expenses related to their presentation.
+This compensation will be determined and approved by the AKA BOD and will be included in the convention budget as opposed to being charged to AKA general funds.
 A guest speaker is not required to be an AKA member or a convention registrant.
 Guest speakers cannot derive financial gain from the presentation.

-5.2 – Day pass and children’s discount registrants are not eligible.
+5.2 – Day Pass registrants are not eligible.

-5.3 – All awards issued in the name of the AKA or presented during the AKA convention must be approved by the Board of Directors, and are limited to members of the Association [B-97-18].
+5.3 – All awards issued in the name of the AKA or presented during the AKA convention must be approved by the Board of Directors, and are limited to members of the Association.